-We fit two exploratory GaPM-CDMs on each simulated data, one using knots $\bm\kappa_1$ from Study I and the other using a coarser set of evenly spaced knots $\bm{\kappa}_2 = (0.1,\ldots,0.9)^\top$.
+We fit two exploratory GaPM-CDMs on each simulated data set, one using knots $\bm\kappa_1$ from Study I and the other using a coarser set of evenly spaced knots $\bm{\kappa}_2 = (0.1,\ldots,0.9)^\top$.
 Results in Table \ref{tab:S2_Results} show that exploratory GaPM-CDMs do not perform significantly worse than the confirmatory model, even without the information from the \textbf{Q}-matrix.
-The AvMSE for weights and factor correlations are comparable between models, sometimes smaller for the exploratory models, and, according to the AvISE and AvC, there is not much loss of information in exploratory settings in terms of IRF and latent attributes recovery.
-The average difference between the marginal log-likelihoods on test data is negative in most cases, but the gap closes with the sample size.

-Our simulation results thus provide substantial evidence for empirical identifiability of the GaPM-CDM, even when no constraints are imposed in the model parameters through the design \textbf{Q}-matrix.
-That is, we are able to recover IRFs and, more importantly, factor scores, in scenarios where the \textbf{Q}-matrix is not available or misspecified.
+The AvMSE for weights and factor correlations is comparable across models, sometimes smaller in the exploratory models, and, according to the AvISE and AvC, there is little loss of information in exploratory settings for IRF and latent attribute recovery.
+The average difference between the marginal log-likelihoods on the test data is negative in most cases, but the gap closes as the sample size increases.
+Our simulation results align with the discussion in Remark \ref{rmk:identif} on GaPM-CDM identifiability in the exploratory case.
+We can recover IRFs and, more importantly, factor scores, when the \textbf{Q}-matrix is unavailable or unreliable.